Apoc101/GhettIBot/README.md

 **g!help** - Lists commands

-**g!baz @user / g!bazorpa @user** - Sends that dumb cretin to bazorpa: custom command for [the gamer server](https://discord.gg/nJQvwGb32g) (it wont work if the command is used in any other server, due to a `const` variable containing a specific ID of the voice channel)
+**g!baz @user / g!bazorpa @user** - Sends that dumb cretin to bazorpa: custom command for [the "gamer" server](https://discord.gg/nJQvwGb32g) (it wont work if the command is used in any other server, due to a `const` variable containing a specific ID of the voice channel)

 **g!ping** - It's a surprise